 The P0505 OBD2 code triggers when there is an issue with your idle air control system.
-Since this system is responsible for the speed of your idle, it won’t affect your vehicle while it’s driving.
-It can lead to stalling and rough idling, however, so you’ll notice something’s amiss when this code activates.
+Since this system is responsible for your idle’s speed, it won’t affect your vehicle while it’s driving.
+However, it can lead to stalling and rough idling, so you’ll notice something’s amiss when this code activates.

 Most of the time, the diagnosis of a P0505 is simple and straightforward.
 In many instances, a faulty IAC valve or sensor is to blame.
 This trouble code can also be triggered by other issues, though, including bad wiring and vacuum leaks.
 Read on below to find out how you can identify the true root of the issue.